Home

 Lightning

-Thunderstorms recently bubbled up across the UK, but how do they actually develop?
+Thunderstorms have been bubbling up across the UK, but how do they actually develop?

 They begin to form when warm air lies under colder air in an unstable atmosphere.
 The warm air will then rise quickly and condense into water droplets to form a cumulonimbus cloud.